Vector bundles over classifying spaces of p-local finite groups and Benson-Carlson duality: Generalized cohomology theories of classifying spaces of --local finite groups

 for any spectrum $Z$.
 In particular

 for any generalized cohomology theory $h^*$. \end{remark}

-The following corollary will be particularly important in next section.
-Recall that $p$--adic topological $K$--theory $K^*(-;\Z \pcom)$ is the generalized cohomology theory associated to the spectrum determined by $ \Z \pcom \times BU \pcom$ (see Mitchell \cite{M} for instance).
+The following corollary will be particularly important in the next section.
+Recall that $p$--adic (periodic) topological $K$--theory $K^*(-;\Z \pcom)$ is the generalized cohomology theory associated to the spectrum determined by $ \Z \pcom \times BU \pcom$ (see Mitchell \cite{M} for instance).

 \begin{corollary} Let $(S,\Ff,\Ll)$ be a $p$--local finite group.
 Then

 In particular, $K^*(|\Ll| \pcom;\Z \pcom)$ is torsion-free and concentrated in even degrees. \end{corollary}